Who is responsible for Boys’ Brigade in the local church?

 I’m not happy about the direction of my BB, what can I do?

-Talk to your leadership team and chat to us in Newport.
+Talk to your leadership team and chat to the staff team at BBNI.
 We can facilitate meetings with you and your leaders and perhaps offer a different perspective, based on our conversations with many other BB leaders and chaplains.
 It may be helpful to chat to other chaplains – we can introduce you to some, particularly if you’d like to talk to chaplains outside of your own denomination or network.
-The BBNI framework is flexible to enable churches to tailor their programme to meet the needs of the children and young people and the gifts and skills of the leaders.
+The BBNI framework is flexible to enable churches to tailor their programme to meet the needs of the boys and young men who attend and the gifts and skills of the leaders.

 What do I do about leaders who aren’t living out Christian values, not attending church or involved in church life in any way?

 Leaders are appointed by the church.
 The Bible is at the centre of everything we seek to do in BBNI.
-A range of training, resources and events are run to assist leaders with their Christian walk.
 Ultimately, it is the church that makes decisions on the suitability of leaders.
 The church also has a responsibility to care for and inspire leaders and to assist them with developing their faith.
+Encouraging faith development of both boys and leaders is evident through BBNI resources and training.

 What must I do at an Enrolment service?

-We recommend that the chaplain and captain/ leaders work together on an enrolment service that fulfils the purpose of enrolling/ commissioning the leaders and acknowledging the children and young people but more importantly, capitalises on the opportunity to reach parents and children who don’t attend church.
-Thought should be given to how best to relate to the children and young people.
+We recommend that the chaplain and captain/ leaders work together on an enrolment service that fulfils the purpose of enrolling/ commissioning the leaders and acknowledging the boys and young men but more importantly, capitalises on the opportunity to reach parents and children who don’t attend church.
+Thought should be given to how best to relate to the boys and their families.
 It should be an enjoyable occasion for children/ young people and their parents and in many cases, may be their first introduction to church.